 There’s of course the one discussed in that fateful journal club in Umeå: ‘The rate of bulk flow from the endoplasmic reticulum to the cell surface’ by Felix Wieland, Michael Gleason, Tito Serafini, and Jim Rothman (Cell 1987: 50, 289-300).

 Another eye-opener was ‘The statistical nature of the acetycholine potential and its molecular components’ by Bernard Katz and Ricardo Miledi (J. Physiol.
 1972: 224, 665-699).
 This paper is a fine example of how much you can learn from your data if you have the courage to guess the underlying mechanism and the mathematical chops to formalise your guess.
 Chuck Stevens’s work is also an inspiration in this regard.

 And which of your own papers are you particularly fond of?

 Perhaps because I love literature, I tend to agonize over my own writing.
-I'm rather slow, managing at most 500 words a day even if I do nothing but write.
-But there was one paper, a story of optogenetically switched sexual identities, that virtually wrote itself on a single Sunday: "Sex-specific control and tuning of the pattern generator for courtship song in Drosophila" with Dylan Clyne (Cell 2008: 133, 354-363).
-These are some of the most fun experiments we've ever done.
+I’m rather slow, managing at most 500 words a day even if I do nothing but write.
+But occasionally there is a paper that virtually writes itself.
+The most recent example is the fairy tale of Sandman: ‘Operation of a homeostatic sleep switch’ with Diogo Pimentel and Jeff Donlea (Nature 2016: 536, 333-337).

 You take a top-down, reductionist approach in your work.
 Why?